Skip to main content

 Balconies are popular choices because they are larger than interior staterooms and include access to a private outdoor verandah.
 While these cabins are more affordable than suites, you will have to decide whether or not the pros of staying in a balcony stateroom are worth the extra cost.

-What are the major differences between interior and balcony staterooms?
+The major differences between interior and balcony staterooms

 Image

-No matter what room you decide to go with, you can expect to find the same basic amenities, including a television, closet, mini-fridge, safe, vanity area with mirror, and ensuite bathroom.
+No matter what room you decide on, you can expect to find the same basic amenities, including a television, closet, safe, vanity area with mirror, and ensuite bathroom.

 Moreover, both interior and balcony cabins are designed for double occupancy.
-That, however, does not mean that you won't find some that are able to accommodate three or four guests, whether that's on pullman beds or a sofa bed.
+That, however, does not mean that you won't find some that can accommodate three or four guests, whether that's on pullman beds or a sofa bed.

-Regardless of whether your stateroom can fit two, three, or four people, you'll find one king-sized bed that is able to be split into two twin beds, depending on your preferred configuration.
+Regardless of whether your stateroom can fit two, three, or four people, you'll find one king-sized bed that can be split into two twin beds, depending on your preferred configuration.

 Image

 Given that you will have extra space, you may also find that balcony cabins have more furniture.
 Not all interior staterooms have space for a small loveseat.
 Plus, there is definitely no room for outdoor furniture!
-On your private balcony, you will find two chairs and a small table.
+You will find two chairs and a small table on your private balcony.

 While that's a pretty nice benefit, the major appeal to balcony cabins is that they offer both natural light and access to fresh air, whereas interior cabins have no windows offering an outside view.
 The only light that you will get is from the artificial lights inside.